forikal-uk/xml-authoring-library/README.md

 }
 ```

-* `'google-client-secret.json'` is a path to a Google API client secret file.
 You can learn how to get it from [this instruction](HowTo-GoogleAPISetup.md).
-* `'google-access-token.json'` is a path to a file where to store a Google API access token so the helper won't prompt to authenticate next time.
-This file is optional and the value can be `null`.
-* The last argument is a list of required permissions.
+If you need to customize the console messages and behaviour, use the `authenticate` method.
 You can find more information in the source code.

 ### Console logger